Georgia Distracted Driving Conference to Take Place on September 14

 With the advent of portable digital devices, distracted driving is now more of an issue than ever.
 A significant portion of auto accidents nowadays are caused by texting-while-driving or other distractions related to mobile devices.
 Teens, being as attached as they are to their smart phones, are especially susceptible to dangerous distracted driving behaviors.
 It is important for organizations like NOYS to persist with their educational campaigns so tragedies on the road can be averted and lives can be saved.

 Driving is a privilege, not a right, and every driver is responsible for the safety of all others on the road.
 If a driver decides to act recklessly and engage in distracted driving, he or she can be held liable for any damages he or she may cause.
 The Atlanta distracted driving attorneys at The Law Offices of Wayne Grant, P.C. have spent many years helping accident victims get the settlements they need to pay for the costs of extensive medical treatment, auto repairs and replacements, and more.
-To learn more about what our legal team can do for you, call us toll-free at (866) 249-5513.
+To learn more about what our legal team can do for you, call us at (404) 995-3955.